SAP/code-pal-for-abap/pages/how-to-contribute.md

 ENDMETHOD.
 ```

-The `get_code_with_exemption` method must return a snippet of code which usage of the pseudo comment.
+The `get_code_with_exemption` method must return a snippet of code that usage of the pseudo comment.

 ```abap
 METHOD get_code_with_exemption.